-Lifeline is designated as Lake County’s Community Action Agency by the then Ohio Department of Development, making the agency eligible for the Community Service Block Grant and HEAP program
+Lifeline is designated as Lake County’s Community Action Agency by the then Ohio Department of Development, making the agency eligable for the Community Service Block Grant and HEAP program.

 Lifeline Helps With Home Ownership

-Lifeline begins offering Home Ownership Down Payment Assistance via the Lake County Commissioners Office and the City of Painesville
+Lifeline begins offering Home Ownership Down Payment Assistance via the Lake County Comminssioners Office and the City of Painesville.

 Created by a national task force, ROMA was developed to provide resources and reporting for CAAs to provide the most efficient service to their communities while maintaining the highest level of accountability and management oversight.